asbaker/node-decoder-ring/README.md

 *IMPORTANT: This module only works with node v0.6.0 and later.*

-Decoder Ring allows you to use a JSON specification to decode [Node.js Buffers](http://nodejs.org/api/buffer.html) into a Javascript object.
+Decoder Ring allows you to use a Javascript object as a specification to decode [Node.js Buffers](http://nodejs.org/api/buffer.html) into a Javascript object.

 ## Installation